isovector/certainty-by-construction/src/book/Chapter4-Relations.lagda.md

 from a hardcoded dependency on propositional equality to taking some notion of equality as a parameter.
 We will investigate what exactly is going on there when we discuss setoids in @sec:setoids.
-But that is a topic far in the future, and for now, we will deal exactly with `type:IsPreorder` as its defined here.
+But that is a topic far in the future, and for now, we will deal exactly with `type:IsPreorder` as it's defined here.

 We have already seen three preorders in this book, perhaps without even realizing it.
 Of course, `type:_≤_` forms one: